For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How is Jobseeker's Allowance paid?

-While the amount you receive is calculated on a weekly basis, Jobseeker's Allowance is actually paid directly to your bank account every two weeks.
+While the amount you receive is calculated on a weekly basis, Jobseeker's Allowance is paid directly to your bank account every two weeks.

 How to apply for New Style Jobseeker's Allowance